Written by: Bryce Hoyt

 So far, over 600 law enforcement agencies in North America have started using the Clearview software with the goal of helping solve shoplifting, identity theft, credit card fraud, murder, and child sexual exploitation cases.
 Law enforcement are only permitted to use the technology as a lead and cannot yet use the facial recognition technology as evidence in court.
 Ton-That claims the software has 99% accuracy and does not result in higher errors when searching people of color, a common issue and concern among other facial recognition tools.

 Although Ton-That continues to remind the public that this tool is only used for investigative purposes to solve crimes—many people remain skeptical.
 New Jersey’s attorney general Gurbir Grewal said he was disturbed when he learned about Clearview and ordered law enforcement in the state to stop using the technology until a full review of the company is completed for data privacy and cybersecurity concerns.
-Additional reports have indicating that Clearview has given access to other clients, including commercial business and billionaires.
+Additional reports have indicated that Clearview has given access to other clients, including commercial business and billionaires.
 Ton-That denies any commercial authorization of Clearview, however, the fear remains.

 Such a controversial and unprecedented technology does not come without legal ramifications and investigation.
 Tech giants including Twitter, Google, YouTube, and Facebook have sent cease-and-desist letters to Clearview for scraping their data, echoing the 2018 Cambridge Analytica scandal.
 Ton-That defends the collection of data, claiming that because the pictures are taken from the public domain, Clearview has a First Amendment right to the publicly available information.

 Tech giants aren’t the only ones challenging Clearview’s practices—in January of this year the American Civil Liberties Union (ACLU) filed a class action lawsuit against Clearview in Illinois, one of the only states with a biometric privacy law.
 The complaint alleges a violation of the Illinois Biometric Information Privacy Act (BIPA) for failing to obtain informed written consent by individuals before collecting and using a person’s biometric data, including facial recognition, as required by the act.
-The ACLU expressed its’ concern with Clearview, claiming that such a powerful and unregulated technology can lead to governmental tracking of vulnerable communities, such as sexual assault victims and undocumented immigrants; which is the exact sort of behavior privacy legislation is intended to prevent.
-The ACLU is seeking a court order to force Clearview to delete all photos of Illinois residents gathered without consent and to prevent any further gathering until it is in compliance with the BIPA.
+The ACLU expressed its’ concern with Clearview, claiming that such a powerful and unregulated technology might lead to governmental tracking of vulnerable communities such as sexual assault victims and undocumented immigrants—which is the exact sort of behavior privacy legislation is intended to prevent.
+The ACLU is seeking a court order to force Clearview to delete all photos of Illinois residents gathered without consent and to prevent any further gathering until the organization is in compliance with the BIPA.
 Clearview would not be the first organization to have violated the BIPA.
 This January, Facebook paid a $550 million class action settlement for a violation of BIPA involving it’s “photo tagging” feature, after losing their appeal in the Ninth Circuit in 2019.

 The fears of the ACLU are not unfounded, law enforcement agencies across North America have started using Clearview to identify children as young as 13 years old who are victims of sexual assault to try to locate them and attempt to get a statement.
 Many supporters of the technology claim that it’s the biggest breakthrough in the last decade for child sexual abuse crimes, but many worry of the potential harms in amassing such sensitive data.
 Privacy advocates remain reluctant to support such technology until it is tested and regulated.
 Liz O’Sullivan, the technology director at the Surveillance Technology Oversight Project commented, “[t]he exchange of freedom and privacy for some early anecdotal evidence that it might help some people is wholly insufficient to trade away our civil liberties.”